IBDP

 Language A: language and literature

 The language A language and literature course aims to develop skills of textual analysis and the understanding that texts, both literary and non-literary, can relate to culturally determined reading practices, and to encourage students to question the meaning generated by language and texts.
 An understanding of the ways in which formal elements are used to create meaning in a text is combined with an exploration of how that meaning is affected by reading practices that are culturally defined and by the circumstances of production and reception.
 Helping students to focus closely on the language of studied texts and to become aware of the role of wider context in shaping meaning is central to the course.
 The study of literature in translation from other cultures is especially important to IB DP students because it contributes to a global perspective.
 Texts are chosen from a variety of sources, genres and media.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.

 Group 2 – Language acquisition

-Language acquisition consists of two modern language courses; language ab initio and language B, designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
+successfully in an environment where the language studied is spoken.
 Language B is a language acquisition course designed for students with some previous experience of the target language.
 Students further develop their ability to communicate through the study of language, themes and texts.
 There are five prescribed themes: identities, experiences, human ingenuity, social organization and sharing the planet.
 Both language B SL and HL students learn to communicate in the target language in familiar and unfamiliar contexts.
 The distinction between language B SL and HL can be seen in the level of competency the student is expected to develop in receptive, productive and interactive skills.

 We offer: